Refer to the Campus Map for parking lot locations.

 Short-Term parking spaces - Restricted to those issued and displaying a Short Term permit issued by the Parking Office.
 These spaces are intended for use by vendors providing a service to the RIT community.
 These spaces are not to be used by university members for short durations of time, see description of 20-Minute spaces.

 20-minute parking spaces – These spaces are available throughout campus and available to anyone at anytime.
 Flashers must be on and the parking time is limited to 20 minutes.
-These spaces can be found in Lots: F, J, L, M, Grace Watson Circle, Nathaniel Rochester Circle, Student Health Center, and LBJ Circle.
+These spaces can be found in Lots: D, F, J, L, M, Grace Watson Circle, Nathaniel Rochester Circle, Student Health Center, and LBJ Circle.

 Visitor parking spaces – These spaces in academic lots are for the sole use by visitors (non-RIT affiliates) to RIT.
 A day pass must be obtained at the Welcome Center or through the Parking Office.
 Visitors and guests of the Admissions Office can park in V-Lot and obtain a visitor pass at the Admissions Office (Building 77).
 Students, faculty and staff may not park in these areas during business hours.

-Academic Lots - Lots designated for academic users including Lot A, C, D, E, F, G, H, J, K, L, N, R, S, T, U, CIMS West, SAU service, Grace Watson Circle, Kate Gleason Circle, and Sol Heumann Circle.
+Academic Lots - Lots designated for academic users including Lot A, B, C, D, E, F, G, H, J, K, L, M, N, R, S, T, U, CIMS West, SAU service, Grace Watson Circle, Kate Gleason Circle, and Sol Heumann Circle.

 Resident Lots - Primary users include resident students and visitors on the resident side of campus.
 Lots include B, C, K, Global Village, and on-campus apartment areas.
 See Apartments, Colony Manor, Perkins Green, Riverknoll, University commons and Greek Housing at Riverknoll for complete restrictions.